The distinguished invertible object as ribbon dualizing object in the Drinfeld center: The ribbon Grothendieck-Verdier structure on the Drinfeld center of a pivotal finite tensor category

 \begin{lemma} Let $F:\cat{C}\to\cat{C}$ be a monoidal autoequivalence of a finite tensor category $\cat{C}$, then the structure isomorphism $\phi_0^F : I\to FI$ of $F$ (that is part of the data of the monoidal functor $F$) induces isomorphisms $\chi^F: \alpha \to F\alpha$ and $\bar \chi^F : \alpha^{-1} \to F\alpha^{-1}$ for the distinguished invertible object $\alpha$ of $\cat{C}$. \end{lemma}

 \begin{proof} Let $F^{-1}$ be the weak inverse of $F$ (just like $F$, it is a monoidal autoequivalence of $\cat{C}$).
 We can arrange $F^{-1}$ to be left adjoint to $F$.
-Clearly, $F$ and $F^{-1}$ are both exact.
-Now \cite[Theorem~3.18~(i)]{fss} gives us a canonical isomorphism $\nakal F \cong F^{-1} \nakal$ (this uses the adjunction) and therefore also a canonical isomorphism $\nakal \cong F \nakal F$.
+Clearly, $F$ and $F^{-1}$ are both exact because they are equivalences.
+Now \cite[Theorem~3.18~(i)]{fss} gives us a canonical isomorphism $\zeta : \nakal F \cong F \nakal$ (this uses the adjunction).
 Evaluation at $I$ yields a canonical isomorphism

+Before proceeding with the proof, let us extract from the proof of~\cite[Theorem~3.18~(i)]{fss} where this isomorphism comes from: There is a canonical isomorphism

+where \begin{itemize} \item for the first isomorphism, we use that $F$, by virtue of being an equivalence and therefore in particular exact, preserves the end and, by linearity, the tensoring with a vector space, \item and for the second isomorphism, we perform a variable substitution $Y=FX$ in the end. \end{itemize} The left hand side of~\eqref{eqnforchi} is $F \nakal I$ while the right hand side is $\nakal FI$.
+An inspection of the proof of~\cite[Theorem~3.18~(i)]{fss} (which simplifies of course if $F$ is an equivalence) reveals that this isomorphism is the component $\zeta_I^{-1}: F\alpha = F \nakal I\cong \nakal FI$.